goatshriek/wrapture/docs/examples/overloaded_struct/README.md

 // need to add implementation example
 ```

+Note that the content of this function is taken directly from the `rules` member
+that was defined for each of the children of `TurretException`.
+These rules can
+define the conditions to be checked in a variety of ways - for the complete set
+of capabilities, see their documentation at (where will this be?).

-This allows exceptions to be thrown in a more natural way, using this function
+This allows exceptions to be thrown in the target langauge in a natural way by
-as a way to convert the error structs in the throw clause, like this:
+using this function to convert the error structs in the throw clause, like this:

 ```cpp
 // need to add usage example